foxbunny/pokeatui/README.md

   individual use cases.
 Completely separately from this, the storage is cleared once before the test suite runs, and restored once the page is closed.
   (Default: `true`)
+- `clearOnFinish` - clears the test framework UI elements after finish.
+This is useful when running multiple test suites in sequence.
+Toggle off if you want to keep the UI visible after the test run.
+(Default: `false`)
 - `minTypingDelay` - minimum interval in ms between two keystrokes when simulating typing on the keyboard.
 This interval is further extended by a jitter of 0 to 50ms.
 (Default: `50`)